RickardHultgren/procedura-blog/contact.md

 ## What I'm Looking For

 **SOP Challenges:**
-- Complex procedural decisions that are hard to automate
+- Complex ActCalcl decisions that are hard to automate
 - Industry-specific workflow problems
 - Manual processes that need digitization

 **Partnership Opportunities:**
-- Tool integrations with Procedura platform
+- Tool integrations with ActCalc platform
 - Content collaboration and guest posting
 - Affiliate partnerships with complementary tools